shazChaudhry/terraform_aws_add_efs/README.md

 - Using modules from Terraform registry
 - Using cloud init config as user-data
-- Encripting data at rest
+- Encrypting data at rest

 The idea is that infrastructure should be setup without human intervention